-In addition to the provisions in the Oman ABC Laws and Oman AML Laws (as defined below), the Penal Code is the primary legislation governing economic crimes in Oman (including fraud, embezzlement, seizure of public assets, counterfeiting and forgery).
-Criminal sanctions apply for breach of the Penal Code, including imprisonment for up to 15 years and a fine of up to OMR 10,000 (approx. USD 26,000).
+In addition to the provisions in the Oman ABC Laws and the Law of Anti-Money Laundering and Combating the Financing of Terrorism promulgated by Royal Decree No. 30 of 2016 (Oman AML Laws), the Penal Code is the primary legislation governing economic crimes in Oman (including fraud, embezzlement, seizure of public assets, counterfeiting and forgery).
+Criminal sanctions apply for breach of the Penal Code, including imprisonment for up to 15 years and a fine of up to OMR 10,000 (approx. USD 26.000).